Franktra/Prompts_n_Pockets_Guide/README.md

 ## PLACEHOLDER_TUTORIALS_Materials:
 Videos, case studies, community forum link, reflection and improvement notes, mentoring signup form link, + Example of a prompt for a summary task

+# # Git commands for version control
+Version control- manage different versions of your code.
+This allows you to keep track of changes, revert to a previous version if needed, and collaborate with others.